-- Apply for a Working with Children Check
+- Apply for a Victorian Working with Children Check

 Why checks are important

-The purpose of the Working with Children Check (WWC check) is to protect children under 15 years who are employed or undertaking work experience under the Education and Training Reform Act 2006.
+The purpose of the Victorian Working with Children Check (WWC check) is to protect children under 15 years who are employed or undertaking work experience within Victoria under the Education and Training Reform Act 2006.

-The Act provides for a system of mandatory WWC checks into the criminal record of any person who will be directly supervising a child in the workplace.
+The Working with Children Act (2005) – WWC Act – provides for a system of mandatory Victorian WWC checks into the criminal record of any person who will be directly supervising a child in the workplace.

-Unless exempt,the employer of children must ensure that WWC checks have been conducted and a Notice of Assessment issued prior to allowing a person to supervise a child under 15 years of age.
-Use these tools from the Department of Justice to help you apply.
+Under s19(b) of the WWC Act 2005 – unless exempt – the employer of children must ensure that Victorian WWC Checks have been conducted, and a Notice of Assessment issued prior to allowing a person to supervise a child under 15 years of age.

-Other exemptions from obtaining a WWC check to supervise child employees include:
+Other exemptions from obtaining a Victorian WWC Check to supervise child employees include: